How Much Do Double Pane Windows Cost? (2023)

 Cleaning the windows in your home regularly will help keep them looking new, and it can drastically improve your home’s curb appeal.
 While you can certainly hire a window cleaning company to come do the job for you, the process is very simple, so you can save some money on labor costs by cleaning your windows as a DIY project.

 Below, we’ll walk you through how to clean your windows step by step so you can enjoy clear glass, unimpeded views of the outdoors and get plenty of natural sunlight in your living area.
-We’ll also offer some cleaning tips and things to avoid when cleaning your windows.
+We’ll also offer some window washing and cleaning tips and things to avoid when cleaning your windows.

-Before you dive into cleaning your windows, you need to gather some supplies.
+Before you dive into cleaning your windows, you need to gather some supplies and cleaning tools.
 The list below is a good place to start, although you can get by without some of these items.

 You may already have many of these supplies, or you can find them at any home improvement store.
 They will serve you well for other cleaning projects, so they’re well worth the investment.